malonestar/AImy/README.md

 # AImy
 AImy is fully offline, vision-enabled AI voice assistant.
 It runs on an a Raspberry Pi 5 with the LLM 8850 accelerator from Axera and M5Stack.
+Currently running on Trixie with Python 3.13 but should work on 3.12 or 3.11, I will test with pyenv soon and work to make it more compatible where needed.

 [<img src="/media/06_AIMY_demo_dashboard_20260208.png" width="800" alt="image of AImy voice assistant dashboard" />](/media/06_AIMY_demo_dashboard_20260208.png)